On the topology of conormal complexes and posets of matroids: Background

 \subsection{Posets and simplicial complexes}

 Here, we collect a few definitions related to simplicial complexes and posets as we prepare to discuss the central objects of our work.

-Given a poset $P$, its \emph{order complex} $\Delta(P)$, is the simplicial complex whose faces correspond to chains in the poset.
-A simplicial complex $\Delta$ is \emph{flag} if all of its inclusion-minimal non-faces are two element sets.
+A \emph{simplicial complex} $\Delta$ on vertex set $V$ is a collection of subsets of $V$ such that if $\sigma \in \Delta$ and $\tau \subset \sigma$ then $\tau\in \Delta$.
+We refer to the sets $\sigma \in \Delta$ as the \emph{faces} of $\Delta$.
+A \emph{facet} of $\Delta$ is an inclusion-maximal face of $\Delta$.
+The \emph{dimension} of a face is equal to one less than its cardinality.
+The dimension of $\Delta$ is the maximum dimension of its faces.
+We say that $\Delta$ is \emph{pure} if all of its facets are the same dimension.

+A poset $P$ is \emph{bounded} if there are elements $\hat 0,\hat 1 \in P$ such that for all $x\in P$, $\hat 0 \leq x \leq \hat 1$.
+A bounded poset $P$ is \emph{ranked} if for all $x\in P$, all saturated chains from $\hat 0$ to $x$ are the same length.
+We often represent a poset $P$ by its \emph{Hasse diagram}.
+The Hasse diagram of a poset is the directed graph whose vertices are the elements of $P$ and whose edges are the pairs $(x,y)$ such that $x<y$.
+We draw our Hasse diagrams as undirected graphs with the implicit understanding that if there is an edge from $x$ to $y$ and $y$ is above $x$, then $x< y$.
+The {order complex} $\Delta(P)$ of $P$, is the simplicial complex whose vertex set is the elements of $P$ and whose faces are the chains in $P$.
+A simplicial complex is \emph{flag} if all of its inclusion-minimal non-faces are two element sets.
 Since partial orders are transitive, every order complex is flag.
 For more detailed discussions, we recommend \cite{Bjorner} and \cite{EC1} as references for simplicial complexes and posets, respectively.